 The Provost Award was established in 2014 to honor an outstanding graduating student who transferred to the University of Arizona from an Arizona community college with at least 36 transferable units.
-Criteria for the award includes perseverance and commitment to academic studies, contributions to the UA community and above-average scholastic ability, citizenship and leadership.
+Criteria for the award includes perseverance and commitment to academic studies, contributions to the University community and above-average scholastic ability, citizenship and leadership.

 2019 Provost Award Recipient:

 Anita Jones will graduate with a Bachelor of Applied Science in Human Services and a minor in Family Studies.
 She will be the first of her entire family to receive a baccalaureate degree.